JWesleySM/Whiro/README.md

 $LLVM_BIN/opt -load /build/lib/libMemoryMonitor.so -memoryMonitor (or libMemoryMonitor.dylib if you're running on macOS) program.bc -o program.wbc
 ```

-The _program.wbc_ file is the modified bytecode which contains the instrumentation on it.
+The _program.wbc_ file is the modified bytecode that contains the instrumentation on it.
 Using this bytecode, one can produce a new program that will run normally and also run the code to create the output file.
 However, the new program must be linked against the dynamic components of the Memory Monitor, i.e., the Auxiliary State.
-You can do it either statically or dinamically.
+You can do it either statically or dynamically.
 To link them statically, follow the steps below:

 Compile the components:
 ```